HChai01/ISGPRE/README.md

 5) preprocessing your inputs by running `java ISGPRE_1_preprocessing`;
 6) make ISG predictions for your genes by running `java ISGPRE_2_predicting`

 # Mapping programs
+You need to use some online tools such as [UniProt](https://www.uniprot.org/uploadlists/), [HGNC](https://biomart.genenames.org/martform/#!/default/HGNC?datasets=hgnc_gene_mart) to map your gene identifiers to our accepted ones.

 # Web server
 Our web server for the ISGPRE project is accessible at: http://isgpre.cvr.gla.ac.uk/.